A popular Taiwanese street-style scallion pancake that is ultra crispy and fall-apart flaky.

 #1: Start with the Dough.
-The dough is a combination of only 3 ingredients: all-purpose flour, warm water, and salt.
-You won’t need a precise temperature measurement for the warm water — I usually go for a temperature where I could leave my finger in the water for around, but not more than, 3 seconds.
+The dough is a combination of only 3 ingredients: all-purpose flour, hot water, and salt.
+You won’t need a precise temperature measurement for the hot water — I usually go for a temperature where I could leave my finger in the water for around, but not more than, 2 seconds.
 In a large bowl, combine the flour with the salt first, and slowly stream in the water while mixing.
 I like to do this part with a long pair of chopsticks.

-Once all the warm water is added, knead the dough in the bowl for just 2-3 minutes until roughly smooth (do not over-knead!).
-While kneading, try to clean off some of the flour that originally got stuck to the inside of the bowl as well.
-Knead until the dough roughly comes together and mostly smooth (it doesn’t have to be completely smooth).
-Brush the top of the dough with a little bit of vegetable oil (prevents drying) and let rest in the refrigerator for at least 45 minutes, preferably over night.
+Once all the hot water is added, knead the dough in the bowl for just 2-3 minutes until the dough just comes together (do not over-knead!).
+While mixing, try to clean off some of the flour that originally got stuck to the inside of the bowl as well.
+The dough doesn’t have to be smooth at this stage; in fact, it will seem barely work-able.
+Brush the top of the dough with a little bit of vegetable oil (prevents drying) and let rest in the refrigerator for at least 1 hour, preferably over night.

 #2: Make the Scallion Oil Paste.
 This oil paste is key to achieving all those flaky layers.
 The secret to an extra aromatic and flavorful oil paste is heating the oil.
 Heat up the oil until it is just shimmering, and quickly pour it into a heat-safe bowl onto your scallions and flour.
 Stir to form a smooth paste.